mattrothenberg/vue-elucidate/README.md

 The `<elucidate>` component takes two props, `component` and `example`.

-The former is, quite literally, a Vue component (either imported into your current app, or defined inline).
+The former is, quite literally, a single Vue component (either imported into your current app, or defined inline), or an array of Vue components.

 The latter is either a single example object shaped thusly, or an array of example objects shaped thusly: